 Eat & Drink

 You’d need a month to put a dent in the dining options available in Dubai Marina, but if you’re only here for a few days, start with a visit to Pier 7.
 This sleek, cylindrical building perched over the water is home to seven eateries, each with stylish interiors and jaw-dropping marina views.
-Hit up Asia Asia for sushi and dumplings, Abd el Wahab for modern Lebanese fare, Cargo for tasty Asian snacks and cocktails, The Scene for British pub grub, O Catci for Mexican favorites, Fumé for international share plates, and Atelier M for fine French cuisine.
+Hit up Asia Asia for sushi and dumplings, Abd el Wahab for modern Lebanese fare, Cargo for tasty Asian snacks and cocktails, The Scene for British pub grub, Mama Zonia for Amazonian favorites, Fumé for international share plates, and Atelier M for fine French cuisine.

 From here, cross the road to Jumeirah Beach Residence, Dubai Marina’s clutch of sea-view apartments, restaurants and shops strung along a white-sand beach on the Arabian Gulf.
 Stroll along The Walk to take your pick of American barbecue at Mighty Quinn’s, al fresco pizza at Rosso in Amwaj Rotana, and Arabic café fare at Café Bateel.

-Between The Walk and the water lies The Beach, an alfresco shopping and dining complex that’s home to 38 eateries.
+Between The Walk and the water lies The Beach, an alfresco shopping and dining complex that in 2019 was home to 36 eateries.
 Top picks include the inventive Indian dishes at Bombay Bungalow, sophisticated Emirati cuisine at Seven Sands, British classics at Pots, Pans & Boards, and bright Mediterranean flavours at Eat Greek Kouzina, plus outposts of Ladurée Patisserie, Shake Shack and Godiva.

 For sunset drinks that are a little more sedate, seek out one of Dubai Marina’s rooftop bars.
 Soak up cocktails and sea views at Pure Sky Lounge at Hilton Dubai The Walk, or for drinks overlooking the glittering lights of the marina, try Atelier M at Pier 7, Siddharta Lounge by Buddha Bar, or the party-ready Shades pool and bar at Address Dubai Marina.